Adel-Lis/RouteGate/README.md

 export GCP_PROJECT_ID=$(gcloud config get-value project)
 ```

-You can verify that the command run correctly if the following like returns your project ID : `echo $GCP_PROJECT_ID`
+You can verify that the command ran correctly if the following line returns your project ID : `echo $GCP_PROJECT_ID`

 2. Make the all the scripts executable :